 Arctic Watch Lodge: Adventure and Wildlife at 74°N

-Spend a week exploring the Canadian Arctic at this unique wilderness lodge and world-class beluga whale observation site.
-Situated 500 miles (805 km) north of the Arctic Circle, the lodge offers guests fully-guided opportunities for diverse adventure activities, and extraordinary polar photography under 24-hour daylight.
-Observe the elusive musk ox, polar bears and more wildlife in their natural habitat and enjoy comfortable accommodations and superb food, all accessible within a scenic flight from Yellowknife, Northwest Territories, to Somerset Island in Nunavut, Canada.
+Spend a week exploring the Canadian Arctic at this unique wilderness lodge and world-class beluga whale observation site on Somerset Island in Nunavut, Canada.
+Situated 500 miles (805 km) north of the Arctic Circle, the lodge offers guests fully-guided opportunities for diverse adventure activities, and extraordinary polar photography thanks to 24 hours of daylight.
+Observe the elusive musk ox, polar bear and more wildlife in their natural habitat and enjoy comfortable accommodations and superb food, all accessible via a scenic flight from Yellowknife, Northwest Territories, to Somerset Island in Nunavut, Canada.

 Expedition In Brief:

-• Encounter rarely seen arctic wildlife and their habitats: polar bears, musk ox, bird cliffs, fox dens and more
+• Encounter rarely seen arctic wildlife and their habitats: polar bears, muskoxen, bird cliffs, fox dens and more

 • Visit the Cunningham River estuary, seasonal home to hundreds of beluga whales